-The list of prohibited items (above) are for reference only and are not intended to list every possible item that is prohibited in the The Village.
+The Village townhouses have full kitchens; therefore, Village residents are allowed to possess other food preparation appliances, provided they are UL-approved.
+All electrical appliances must be UL/ETL approved and must be in good working order.
+These items must remain in the kitchen.
+Any prohibited items found in resident rooms, suites, or townhouses, will be confiscated aby Residence Life and Housing staff and will not be returned to the owner.
+The list of prohibited items (above) is for reference only and is not intended to list every possible item that is prohibited in The Village.
 Refer to the Student Conduct Policies and Procedures section of the Student Handbook for the complete policy description.